Hiring a Car in Czechia: A Comprehensive Guide

 Speed limits

 Standard speed limits are commonly 50 km/h in built-up areas, 90 km/h outside built-up areas, and 130 km/h on motorways unless signs state otherwise.
-Always watch for temporary limits in roadworks, town approaches, and winter conditions.
+Always follow posted signs, especially near roadworks, town approaches, variable speed areas, and winter conditions.

 Traffic rules

-Always drive on the right-hand side.
+Drive on the right-hand side.
 Seat belts are compulsory, and using a hand-held mobile phone while driving is prohibited.
-Trams have priority in many city situations, so take extra care in Prague and Brno where tram lines are part of everyday traffic flow.
+In cities such as Prague and Brno, take extra care around tram lines, crossings, cyclists, and pedestrian zones.

 Parking

 Parking in historic city centres can be restricted, zoned, or resident-only.
-In Prague especially, it is often easier to use hotel parking, underground garages, or park-and-ride options rather than rely on on-street spaces.
+In Prague especially, it is often easier to use hotel parking, underground garages, or park-and-ride options rather than relying on on-street spaces.

 Road quality

-Main roads and motorways are generally in good condition.
-Rural roads can be narrower, and in winter some secondary routes may be affected by snow, ice, or reduced visibility.
-Allow extra time if you are driving in mountain areas or during colder months.
+Main roads and motorways are generally good, but rural roads can be narrower and slower.
+In winter, secondary routes may be affected by snow, ice, fog, or reduced visibility, particularly in mountain areas and forested regions.

 Roundabouts

 Roundabouts are common in towns and on regional roads.
 Give way to traffic already on the roundabout and signal clearly when leaving.
-Lane choice matters on larger roundabouts, so watch the signs in advance.
+On larger roundabouts, choose your lane early and follow the road markings carefully.

 Practical driving advice and safety

-- Documents: keep your driver’s license, passport or ID card, and rental agreement accessible.
+- Documents: keep your driver’s licence, passport or ID card, and rental agreement accessible.

 - Motorway vignette: confirm before departure whether your rental car already has a valid electronic vignette.